RetroPie/RetroPie-Docs/docs/Cheats.md

 or
 - Use the default hotkey combo **select+x** to open the rgui from within a game

+If you haven't done so already, you'll need to enable the advanced settings by navigating to **Settings >> User Interface >> Show Advanced Settings**

 Navigate to **Online Updater >> Update Cheats**

 this will download a set of preconfigured cheat files for many games into `/opt/retropie/configs/all/retroarch/cheats`